coderefinery/installation/python.md

 To enable Matlab in Jupyter, we refer to [this page](https://anneurai.net/2015/11/12/matlab-based-ipython-notebooks/) and [this page](https://w01f359.wordpress.com/2016/10/09/matlab-notebook/) which contain detailed instructions.
 If you want to play around with IJulia, the Julia kernel for Jupyter, see instructions [here](https://github.com/JuliaLang/IJulia.jl).

+The Jupyter Notebook App can be launched by clicking on the Jupyter Notebook icon installed by Anaconda in the start menu.
+Verify that it opens up a new tab in your browser showing the Jupyter dashboard.

 ### How to verify the installation